Patricia Crocker

-Patricia Anne Crocker (1929 – 15 March 1992) professionally known as Patti Crocker (no relation to entertainer, Barry Crocker), was an Australian actress associated with the "golden days of radio in Australia", who also appeared in theatre and on television, primarily in soap opera and commercial advertisement's.
+Patricia Anne Crocker (1929 – 15 March 1992) professionally known as Patti Crocker (no relation to entertainer, Barry Crocker), was an Australian actress associated with the "golden days of radio in Australia", who also appeared in theatre and on television, primarily in soap opera and commercial advertisements.
 She was the author of a memoir detailing her life and career on both radio and subsequently on television.

 Early life

-Crocker was born in Bankstown, Sydney, the daughter of Edna May Crocker (née Dingwall 1905 – 18 November 1992) and upholsterer Roy Samuel Crocker (28 February 1906 – 1980).
+Crocker was born in Bankstown, New South Wales the daughter of Edna May Crocker (née Dingwall 1905 – 18 November 1992) and upholsterer Roy Samuel Crocker (28 February 1906 – 1980).
 She was educated at Bankstown North Public School and Meriden Church of England Girls Grammar School, Strathfield.
 At her parents' insistence, she entered the stream for the academically inclined and passed her Leaving Certificate exams in 1948, though without distinction.

 Her mother was anxious that she not inherit her own shyness, and accordingly received elocution training from Grace Buist and Harry Thomas and studied piano under Eileen Hanley.
 She entered, or was entered for, eisteddfods from the age of eight, usually for "humorous recitation", or piano solo, culminating in that of 1941, when she won "Best Entertainer" at an eisteddfod in Sydney against adult performers, and received high praise from the judge.

+Career

-Radio
+Radio and stage

-In 1941 she was a guest on the Youth Show, sponsored by Colgate-Palmolive, which first went to air on radio 2GB on 27 July 1940, and became a regular shortly after, with Peggy Hamilton as a comedy duo "Null and Void".
+Crocker was a guest on the Youth Show, in 1941, sponsored by Colgate-Palmolive, which first went to air on radio 2GB on 27 July 1940, and became a regular shortly after, with Peggy Hamilton as a comedy duo "Null and Void".

 Her first radio acting job was as "Dolly" in the serial Budge (later Budge's Gang) for the Australian Broadcasting Commission's Children's Session from around June 1942, followed by juvenile roles in The Poltergeist and Christa Winsloe's Children in Uniform, which won the Macquarie Award for Catherine Duncan.

 She also played stage parts: as "Agnes" in William Saroyan's The Beautiful People at Bryant's Playhouse in 1946 and "Adela", the headstrong youngest daughter in Lorca's The House of Bernarda Alba, at the Metropolitan Theatre in 1951.